 The Marvelous Mrs. Maizel (Nov 28, 2017 – ): 8 one hour episodes, just as marvelous in Season 2 released November 2018.
 Rachel Brosnahan, Alex Borstein, Tony Shaloub, Marin Hinkle.
 Comedy drama.
 Not a true story but some homage to Joan Rivers.
 Vanity Fair interview with creator Amy Sherman Palladino.

 Bosch (2014 – ) LAPD crime drama.
-Four seasons online, Season 5 committed for April 2019.
 Based on the books by Michael Connelly who is also the TV show’s creator.
 Titus Welliver is the attractive lead playing Harry Bosch.

 Humans 2.0 (2015 – now in season 2) sci-fi

 The Man in the High Castle: Amazon Original (2015 – ): Japanese and Germans win WWII aftermath.
 Based on story by Philip K. Dick.
 Binge watched season 2.
 Take advantage of the inside the episode summaries they added for Season 2.
-Trailer for Season 3 is out, season starts October 5th.
+Trailer for Season 3 was excellent.

 American Playboy (2017): The Hugh Hefner Story Amazon Original Series.
 Documentary